benhook1013/space-game/PLAN.md

 - Aim for 60 FPS and avoid heavy per‑frame allocations
 - Movement and animations should be time‑based using `dt` to stay consistent across frame rates
-- Store tunable values like speeds and spawn rates in constants for quick balancing

 ## 🎮 MVP